Michigan OWI criminal defense lawyers Manley & Manley explain your rights

 The second test is the Chemical Breath Test (Datamaster) administered at the police station.
 This test can generally be admitted in court and used to actually charge you with DUI.

-Attorney Michael P. Manley understands how to challenge breathalyzer tests.
+The attorneys at Manley & Manley understand how to challenge breathalyzer tests.
 Many factors can affect the result of a breath test.
 In addition to operator error, improper handling of evidence and defective equipment, breath test results might be inaccurate due to:

 - Diet – Low carb, high protein diets like the Atkins Diet sometimes produce high BAC readings